 - Skid Steers – Small but mighty, skid steers carry loads of 900 to 2300 lbs.
 They’re capable of removing soil, granular fill, and concrete.
 They’re also helpful for compacting earth on the job site.

 - Compactors – These are used to tamp the earth down to achieve the right level of compaction for granular and other types of backfills.

-- Electric Excavation .
-Over the past 15 years, Sterling Concrete Sawing & Drilling Ltd. have been providing electric excavating service in Cambridge and the GTA.
-We developed this method of excavating for use around schools, hospitals and small, enclosed spaces where the noise and fumes of traditional excavation are intolerable.
+- Electric Excavation – Over the past 15 years, Sterling Concrete Sawing and Drilling Ltd., has been providing electric excavating services in Cambridge and the GTA.
+We developed this method of excavating while working around schools, hospitals and small, enclosed spaces where the noise and fumes of traditional excavation are intolerable.

-For all your excavation needs in Cambridge and the GTA, you can turn to the experts at Sterling Concrete Sawing & Drilling Ltd. Contact us today!
+For all your excavation needs in Cambridge and the GTA, you can turn to the experts at Sterling Concrete Sawing and Drilling Ltd. Contact us today!